-At 31 March 2020 all investments were with the Kames Capital Diversified Monthly Income Fund.
-As a result of the COVID-19, global markets across most asset classes have seen a drop, resulting in an unrealised loss for 2019/20.
+At 31 March 2021 all investments were with the Aegon Asset Management Diversified Monthly Income Fund.
+Following the prior year impact of COVID-19, global markets across most asset classes have seen an increase, resulting in an unrealised gain for 2020/21.